 The Port of La Ràpita is a versatile and welcoming facility located in the heart of the Ebro Delta Natural Park, in the province of Tarragona, Catalonia.
 It provides a privileged gateway to one of the most ecologically rich and visually stunning coastal landscapes in the Mediterranean.
 The port offers modern infrastructure for both commercial and leisure vessels, including cruise ships, with a strong focus on sustainable tourism and environmental preservation.

 With its strategic location and direct access to unspoiled nature, La Ràpita offers cruise passengers a unique mix of maritime culture, natural wonders, and gastronomic excellence.
-The port is within walking distance of the town center, allowing easy access to local attractions, restaurants, and shops.
+The port is within walking distance of the town centre, allowing easy access to local attractions, restaurants, and shops.
 It also serves as a hub for eco-tourism, nautical activities, and cultural excursions across the Terres de l’Ebre region.

 The Costa Brava is a destination that offers an intense experience with artistic and culinary creations that will captivate visitors’ senses.
 The land is known for geniuses such as Salvador Dalí and the Roca brothers, as well as must-see attractions including the Dalí triangle, medieval streets, unique natural and historical sites, and the new Thyssen-Bornemisza museum.
 The area also boasts 14 restaurants with 19 Michelin stars, including the renowned El Celler de Can Roca, and DO Empordà wines and cavas that enhance the quality of local produce and drive the wine tourism industry.